globus/globus-compute/docs/endpoints/security_posture.rst

 .. important::

-   Note that changes to this list will not go into effect until the MEP is restarted and registers afresh with the Globus Compute web services.
+   Note that changes to this list will not go into effect until the endpoint is restarted and registers afresh with the Globus Compute web services.